aeongt710/orcaglen/README.md

 - Employee Profit Pool: **20 %** → 7.48 PKR
 - Growth/Reserve Fund: **20 %** → 7.48 PKR

+**Note:**
-**Note:** The Employee Profit Pool and Initial Employee Fixed Share will be distributed **only among employees actively engaged in the specific project(s) or product(s) generating the profit** (e.g., ERPNext, SMS, Hospital).
-Employees not involved in those projects during the profit period will not receive a share from those pools.
+- The Employee Profit Pool and Initial Employee Fixed Share will be distributed **only among employees actively engaged in the specific project(s) or product(s) generating the profit** (e.g., ERPNext, SMS, Hospital).
+- Employees not involved in those projects during the profit period will not receive a share from those pools.
+- **Employees become eligible to receive profit shares only after completing 1.5 years (18 months) of continuous service with the company.**

 ---